 Here are a few filmmaking tricks you can use to get even better image and sound.

 Make sure you are lit well.
 Exposing the image correctly will enhance the image quality tremendously.
 For example, you could sit by a window during the day or make sure that all of the lights are on at night.
 We also review several video lighting options.

 Take a moment to consider the position of your webcam.
 A good rule of thumb is to keep the camera at eye-level.
 Filming yourself from too far below may look unflattering.

 If you aren't getting decent sound with the interviewee, ask them to put on some headphones or earbuds.
 Proximity to the microphone is very important for sound quality, so this can really help.

 Also, make sure that you are sitting in a quiet place.
 Close any windows or doors if necessary.

 If you want to take it to the next level, invest in a microphone.

 Having a fast internet connection is critically important to getting a good video signal.
 We learned this from experience.
 Filmkraft moved into a new office last month, and we opted to go with 600 Mbps instead of the 200 Mbps that we had before.
 We thought this wouldn't make a big difference on our video calls since 200 Mbps seemed like more than enough for that purpose.
 To our surprise, our calls at 600 Mbps were of significantly better quality.

 If you plan to record important interviews or conferences via Zoom, call your internet service provider and get the fastest speed possible.
 If you can hook up the interviewee with a faster connection as well that's even better!

-Unfortunately, there's no way to control important video parameters such as exposure or resolution when recording Zoom meetings using their app.
+Unfortunately, there's no way to control important video parameters such as exposure when recording Zoom meetings using their app.
 Getting the right resolution can also be tricky, and we recommend you follow this chart and make tests before recording an important project.